MetaMudraGames/Orbital-judgement-day/README.md

 git clone https://github.com/metamudra/asphyxia.git

 # 2. Navigate to the game folder
-cd asphyxia/games/01_axiom/
+cd asphyxia/games/01_axiom/    # For AXIOM
+cd asphyxia/games/02_threshold/ # For THRESHOLD

-# 3. Copy the contents of ASPHYXIA_1_AXIOM.mudra
+# 3. Copy the contents of the .mudra file

 # 4. Paste as system prompt in Claude, GPT-4, or equivalent